USAFA-ECE/ece281-book/book/lab/lab3.md

 ([Excalidraw](https://excalidraw.com/), [draw.io](https://app.diagrams.net/), PowerPoint, ect.
 -- **do not hand draw it**) showing your top-level entity and its internal architecture.

-**Include this drawing in your Report**.
-Once you have completed your top-level VHDL design, include a copy of its **RTL schematic in your Report**.
-Note any discrepancies from your original drawing.

-> Complete your top level diagram, architecture, and RTL schematic.
+> Complete your top level diagram.

 ## Implement in Hardware